-Employers must have a written COVID-19 Prevention Plan showing the employers assessment of ways coronavirus might be spread on the job and details protections the employer is putting in place to prevent spread.
-As Cal/OSHA has summarized it, the prevention plan must include:
+Employers must have a written COVID-19 Prevention Plan assessing how coronavirus might spread at the workplace, and detailing what specific protections the employer is putting in place to prevent spread.

-Read the final standards here, which is in five parts.
-The main standard on COVID-19 Prevention.
-Two short standards related to action in the case of outbreaks.
-One standard on COVID-19 Prevention in Employer-Provided Housing and another on Employer-Provided Transportation to and from Work.
+The latest standard is here, in five parts: The main section on COVID-19 Prevention.
+Two short sections related to action in the case of outbreaks.
+One section on COVID-19 Prevention in Employer-Provided Housing and another on Employer-Provided Transportation to and from Work.

 Employers and workers who have questions or need assistance with workplace health and safety programs can call Cal/OSHA’s Consultation Services at 800-963-9424.

-As of December 1, there have been more than 1.2 million confirmed cases of coronavirus in California, and more than 19,300 deaths (source).
+As of Spring 2022, there have been over 9 million confirmed cases of coronavirus in California, and around 90,000 deaths (source).
 From meat processing, to the garment industry, to grocery stores, to fast food, the spread of COVID-19 in workplaces is more than a devastating headline.
 Workers in low-income jobs, immigrants and workers of color have borne the brunt of these deaths (source).